-The Company's federal income tax returns for the years subsequent to December 31, 2019 remain subject to examination.
-The Company's income tax returns in major state income tax jurisdictions remain subject to examination for various periods subsequent to December 31, 2018.
-The Company currently believes that all other significant filing positions are highly certain and that all of its other significant income tax positions and deductions would be sustained under audit or the final resolution would not have a material effect on the consolidated financial statements.
+The Company's federal income tax returns for the years subsequent to December 31, 2020 remain subject to examination.
+The Company's income tax returns in major state income tax jurisdictions remain subject to examination for various periods subsequent to December 31, 2019.
+The Company currently believes that all other significant filing positions are highly certain and that all of our other significant income tax positions and deductions would be sustained under audit or the final resolution would not have a material effect on our consolidated financial statements.
 Therefore, the Company has not established any significant reserves for uncertain tax positions.

 Section 382 of the Internal Revenue Code limits the utilization of U.S. net operating loss ("NOL") carryforwards following a change in control.
 The Merger caused a stock ownership change for purposes of Section 382 which is subject to an approximate annual limit.
-The Company has federal NOLs subject to the annual Section 382 limit of \$12.9 million of which \$4.1 million will expire beginning in 2024 with the remaining \$8.8 million of the NOLs not expiring.
+The Company has federal NOLs subject to the annual Section 382 limit of \$12.6 million of which \$3.8 million will expire beginning in 2025 through 2037 with the remaining \$8.8 million of the NOLs not expiring.
 Additionally, the Company has no federal NOLs generated after the Merger that are not limited by Section 382 and are not subject to expiration.
-We believe it is more likely than not the tax benefit of these net operating losses will be fully realized, as such no valuation allowance has been recorded.
-The deferred tax assets for the net operating losses, along with the other deferred tax assets as shown in the table above, are presented net with deferred tax liabilities, which primarily consist of book and tax depreciation differences.
+We believe it is more likely than not the tax benefit of these NOLs will be fully realized, as such no valuation allowance has been recorded.
+The deferred tax assets for the net operating losses, along with the other deferred tax assets as shown in the table above, are presented net with deferred tax liabilities, which primarily consist of book and tax depreciation, depletion and amortization differences.

-(12) Net Income Per Share
+(13) Net Income Per Share